Compaq Presario V6000Z CTO Notebook PC support

 - If the HP Vista Upgrade Utility is unable to find or open the HP Backup & Recovery program on the PC, you may want to exit the upgrade and get instructions on Obtaining a Recovery CD or DVD set .
 You may skip this step and continue with the upgrade process, but if you need to recover to XP in the future, you will need to be a registered owner and will have to purchase a set of recovery discs from HP.

-Back up all your data to external media
+Back up all personal data to external media

 - The HP Upgrade Utility will attempt to launch either the Roxio or the Microsoft backup and recovery program, depending on what is installed on your PC.

 - If no backup program is found, or if desired, you may stop the upgrade at this point and use a third-party backup tool to organize and copy your personal files.
 You can restart the HP Vista Upgrade Utility when the files are safely backed up.